GovTechSG/purple-a11y/INTEGRATION.md

     const thresholds: Thresholds = { mustFix: 20, goodToFix: 20 };
     // additional information to include in the "Scan About" section of the report const scanAboutMetadata: ScanAboutMetadata = { browser: 'Chrome (Desktop)' };
+    // name of the generated zip of the results at the end of scan const resultsZipName: string = "a11y-scan-results"

     const purpleA11y = await purpleA11yInit(
         "https://govtechsg.github.io", // initial url to start scan